 Jack Barry Communications Award

-The Jack Barry Communications Award is named for Jack Barry, arguably one of Vermont’s premier 20th century communicators.
-On television and during his radio show, Barry provided a platform for individuals in recovery from mental health conditions and substance use disorders, and he was a powerful advocate about the importance of recovery.
+The Jack Barry Communications Award is named for Jack Barry, one of Vermont’s premier communicators.
+On his television and radio shows, Barry provided a platform for individuals in recovery from mental health conditions and substance use disorders, and he was a powerful advocate about the importance of recovery.
 As a Vermont State Senator, he reminded us all that individuals can and should speak out publicly on behalf of all Vermonters.

 Every year the Vermont Association for Mental Health and Addiction Recovery gives out the Jack Barry Communications Award during Recovery Day at the statehouse in Montpelier, to an individual or group who has done a powerful job in communicating recovery.
-This year, the award was given to Ed Baker, a champion and advocate in recovery for over the past 36 years.
+Last year year, the award was given to Ed Baker, a champion and advocate in recovery for over the past 36 years.
 Baker is the host and producer of the Addiction Recovery Channel (ARC).

 Past Jack Barry Award Recipients